nuageux/Obsidian-CS-Notes/Other Subjects/HIEU 154/Course Content/The Nazi State and the Myth of the Führer.md

 ## Terror
 - Early concentration camps such as Columbia Haus Berlin.
+	- Was portrayed as a place to "reeducate" political opponents.
+- Nazis were known to be able to use violence with impunity.
 - A campaign against Weimar Culture:
 	- The "Action against Un-German Spirit" book burning in May
 - Anti-Semitism through boycotting Jewish business